Hazard (game): Rules

-This may be simpler to follow in a table:

-The caster keeps their roll until losing three times in succession.
+The caster keeps their role until losing three times in succession.
 After the third loss, they must pass the dice to the left, that player becoming the new caster.

 Betting

 Bets are between the caster and the bank (the setter), which may be the remaining players acting as a group.

 If the caster nicks on the first throw, they win an amount equal to their stake.
 After the first throw, the caster wins their stake if they get their chance before their main.

 After the first throw, the caster (and others, via side bets) may wager an additional sum that the chance will come before the main.
-These bets are made at odds determined by the relative proportions of the main and the chance:
+These bets are made at odds determined by the relative proportions of the main and the chance.

-For example, with an odds stake of £10, a main of 7 and a chance of 5, a caster stands to win £15 (3/2 × £10); with the same stake, a main of 5 and a chance of 6, they could win £8 (4/5 × £10).
+For example, there are six possible rolls (out of 36 total combinations with two dice) that add up to 7: one and six, two and five, three and four, four and three, five and two, and six and one; in comparison, there are only four possible rolls that add up to 5: one and four, two and three, three and two, and four and one.
+The relative proportion of the probabilities with a main of 7 and a chance of 5 is main/chance which is 6/4 or, simplified, 3/2.
+Assuming an odds stake of £10, a caster stands to win £15 (3/2 × £10) with a main of 7 and a chance of 5; with the same stake, a main of 5 and a chance of 6, they could win £8 (4/5 × £10).